kgalavv/SunPower/README.md

-# SunPower
+# Verifying the Power of the Sun

-An investigation to verify the power of the Sun.
+An exploration to investivgate the power of the Sun using Physics concepts.